according to the Times Higher Education’s ranking of the latest REF results (2021).

 In your first year, you'll gain a firm grounding in philosophy, learning how to study, think and write philosophically, and developing your skills in reasoning and argument.

 We'll introduce you to some of the central areas of philosophy and challenge you to form your own opinions about the bigger questions.
 You'll explore ethics, be introduced to the language of logic, and question the fundamental nature of reality.
 You'll consider questions about the nature of knowledge, how we get it, and whether we can be sure that we have it!
 You'll have the opportunity to cover philosophy from ancient Greece, to the 17th and 18th centuries, to the contemporary.

 You can also choose to study a foreign language or a module from another department.
-This replaces the First Year Project and either Ancient Philosophy or Metaphysics.

 In addition to the above you will also need to complete our online Academic Integrity module.